Osage, Iowa: Attractions

 Cedar River Complex - The Cedar River Complex (CRC) is a community recreation destination that includes an events center, wellness center, museum and auditorium.
 The CRC offers opportunities to meet, play, learn and enjoy.
 Located in Mitchell County, Iowa, the Cedar River Complex is a multi-faceted recreation facility which includes an events center, a wellness center, the Mitchell County Historical Museum and an auditorium.

 Watts Theatre - The Watts Theatre was opened in 1950 by the Jim Watts family, with a showing of "Dancing in the Dark."
 The 44 by 132 foot building was designed and built as a state-of-the-art theater and included 580 seats and living quarters upstairs for the Watts family.

 In 1994 Paul and Gloria Bunge purchased the building (which had been closed and stripped of all its equipment and seating) and restored it to its previous glory, including new heating and air conditioning, new projection equipment and a new sound system.
 The Bunges widened the aisles, left more room between rows, and installed 364 new seats designed for the building.

 On June 14, 1994, the theater was reopened, again showing "Dancing in the Dark."

 The Bunges sold the theatre in 1998 to Robert Williams and his adult children, Bethany Jablonski, Ryan Williams, and Steve Williams.
 The Williams family made several improvements to the theatre, including a new roof, a replacement neon system, equipment upgrades, and a complete refurbishing of the apartment (which is now used as a viewing room and party facility).

 In October 2006, the Williams family sold the theatre to the Walk Family.

+Spring Park - Spring Park has been a destination park for the area dating back to 1894.
+Originally a private park along the Cedar River, the property was deeded to the City of Osage in 1938.
+Best known for its encased spring, the park is used as a picnic, playground, and popular primitive camping area.
+The spring's water is tested frequently and is potable.
+Woodland flowers cover the grounds in the spring.
+The 2-mile Harry Cook Nature Trail runs from the west side of Osage to Spring Park, and most of the route runs adjacent to the Cedar River.
+Fishing and kayaking are also popular sports at Spring Park.
+Spring Park is located two miles west of Osage on Highway 9 to Spring Park Road, then half mile south.